 This is where the multiple readthroughs in preproduction help on the production side.

-Your actors should know everything about his/her character before arriving on the set, so then it’s just a few takes to get the best out of your actors to move to the next scene.
+Your actors should know everything about their character before arriving on the set, so then it’s just a few takes to get the best out of your actors to move to the next scene.

 I have seen quite a few short films that within the first 30 seconds of the film I know from the performances that the film will grab my attention.

-If the performances are weak with the first 30 seconds, I tend to stop watching the film and pass on the selection.
+If the performances are weak within the first 30 seconds, I tend to stop watching the film and pass on the selection.
 So, make sure you have the best performances for every shot with your actors.

 Make sure that you are proving the right atmosphere for each shot through the lens.